xinwenfu/mitmproxy-get/README.md

 ```

 # 7. Replace certificate in firmware
 We now demonstrate a more realistic example of using mitmproxy to perform traffic analysis of the ESP32 app that uses https.
-The attacker cannot user the web server's private key.
+The attacker cannot use the web server's private key for its mitmproxy.
 The attacker has to generate a private and certificate for mitmproxy.
-However, the web server's certificate in the ESP32 shall be replaced with mitmproxy's certificate.
+Therefore, the web server's certificate in the ESP32 firmware shall be replaced with mitmproxy's certificate.
+We will show how to dump the firmware and use a hex editor to replace the certificate in the firmware.

 We will use the "esp-idf/examples/protocols/https_server" example and use the native *idf.py* commands of ESP-IDF.
 Open a terminal and enter the [following command](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/)
 ```